dhinojosac/lorawan-a-class-uart-configurator/README.md

 # Node LoRaWAN Parameter configurator

 ### Note
-- The program waits for the keyword `>CONF` from the device to start the configuration process, each keyword ends with `\r\n`.
+- The program waits for the keyword from the device to start the configuration process, each keyword ends with `\r\n`.

 | Keyword | Description|
 |---------|------------|